List of Responding Schools

 - Caroling Group: organized by the St. Thomas More Society, faculty, staff and students carol at local nursing and retirement homes during the holiday season.

-Community Service opportunities are made available through various student organizations.
+Community Service opportunities are made available through the Public Interest Programs via a live calendar, as well as through various student organizations.

 Each year Moritz student groups perform hundreds of hours of community service in schools, by helping citizens complete tax forms, by raising and donating money to help victims of disasters in the US and abroad, and a variety of other service projects.
-To see a listing of our numerous and active student groups go to: http://moritzlaw.osu.edu/students/groups.php
+To see a listing of our numerous and active student groups go to https://moritzlaw.osu.edu/campus-life/student-groups

 Integris Hospital/Oklahoma City Public Schools Mentoring Project—The Public Interest Law Group coordinates this project that pairs law students and faculty and staff with an elementary school student to help with the younger student's academic and social skills and to provide guidance and role modeling to the student.